joethephish/cocoascript-migration/README.md

 If your script used `integerValue` to cast a number from a `[doc askForUserInput]` value, it will not work.

 Use `parseInt(return_value)` instead if you need an integer (hint: most of the time you probably don't :)

+### `allSlices` is deprecated.
+Use `exportableLayers` instead

+This is not exactly related to the CocoaScript migration, but it was a recent change and you may want to check for it while you're fixing other things